I Luv This Shit

-"I Luv This Shit" (clean version titled "I Luv This" or "I Luv This Sh*t") is the debut single by American singer August Alsina featuring American rapper Trinidad James.
-It was released on February 19, 2013 by Def Jam Recordings.
-It is from Alsina's debut EP Downtown: Life Under the Gun (2013), and was also included on his debut studio album, Testimony (2014).
+"I Luv This Shit" (clean version titled "I Luv This" or "I Luv This Sh*t") is the debut single by American singer August Alsina, released by Def Jam Recordings on February 19, 2013 as the lead single from both his debut EP Downtown: Life Under the Gun (2013) and debut studio album, Testimony (2014).
+It features a guest appearance from Def Jam labelmate, American rapper Trinidad James.
 "I Luv This Shit" is an R&B song about partying with alcohol and drugs.
-Two remixes—one featuring Birdman and another featuring Trey Songz and Chris Brown—were released.
+Two remixes—one featuring Birdman, and another featuring Trey Songz and Chris Brown—were released.

-The song was well received by music critics, and peaked at number forty-eight on the US Billboard Hot 100 and number thirteen on the Hot R&B/Hip-Hop Songs chart.
+The song was well received by music critics, and peaked at number 48 on the US Billboard Hot 100 and number 13 on the Hot R&B/Hip-Hop Songs chart.
 It was promoted by a Motion Family-directed music video and performances on The Wendy Williams Show, 106 & Park and The Arsenio Hall Show.